av1ctor/metamob/README.md

 ### 2. start dfx
 - Run: dfx start --enable-bitcoin
+Note: if there's already a ~/.local/share/dfx/network/local folder, it must be DELETED if dfx wasn't initialized, at the very first time, with the --enable-bitcoin option, or else the local replica will silently disable the bitcoin features

 ### 3. deploy the local internet_identity canister:
 - Add to dfx.json: "internet_identity": {"type": "custom", "wasm": "canisters-dev/internet_identity.wasm", "candid": "canisters-dev/internet_identity.did", "build": ""},